top of page

 • Specific dyslexia intervention programme

-• Bespoke and differentiated curriculum
+• Bespoke and adapted curriculum

 • 1:1 booster sessions (particularly with younger children)